 Wayoutback offers an authentic Top End adventure Safari with a touch of style and quality.
-We are a genuine small group operator carrying a maximum of 16 people in purpose built 4-wheel drive vehicles.
-Swim in plunge pools under waterfalls in Litchfield National Park and learn about the Aboriginal Dreamtime from your guide.
-Explore the landscape and waterfalls of Kakadu National Park (world heritage listed for both its cultural and natural values), travel along rocky 4-wheel drive tracks and search for crocodiles and other wildlife on our private 2 hour cruise in the Mary River Wetlands.
+Travelling with a maximum of 16 people in purpose built 4-wheel drive vehicles, stay in our private campsites complete with permanent safari tents, swim in plunge pools under waterfalls in Litchfield National Park.
+Learn about Aboriginal Culture on an authentic 2 hour indigenous experience and explore the landscape and waterfalls of Kakadu National Park (world heritage listed for both its cultural and natural values), travel along rocky 4-wheel drive tracks and search for crocodiles and other wildlife on our private 2 hour cruise in the Mary River Wetlands.

 Tour Price Includes:

-Professional guide, travel in an air-conditioned 4WD vehicle, all meals (as listed on itineraries), two-hour private crocodile and wildlife cruise, camping equipment and fees, sleeping bag hire, pillow, reference books, drinking water (please provide your own bottle) and park entry fee.
+Professional guide, travel in an air-conditioned 4WD vehicle, all meals (as listed on itineraries), camping equipment and fees, sleeping bag hire, pillow, reference books, drinking water (please provide your own bottle) and park entry fee.

 What you need to bring: